nicksakwa/Machine-Learning-with-Nodejs-and-TensorFlowJs/README.md

   * function extract for selecting data from datasets data.csv
   * function removeError for filtering the data and cleaning the data
   * Function fitler and display the filtered data
+  * Function data processing for processing and parsing json data
   * Tfplot() to Plot the data